Botswana Safari Tours

 A visitor on a Botswana tour will soon realise why the Tswana word for rain – ‘Pula’ – is also the name of the national currency: this is a sun-baked, arid land where water is as precious as the diamonds upon which its wealth has been built.
 It’s also home to some of the world’s greatest wildlife destinations: the incomparable Okavango Delta, a great green oasis in the heart of the Kalahari and the Chobe National Park, where the ground literally rumbles beneath the feet of thousands of elephants.

-There’s a wide choice of Botswana safari and vacation accommodation to match your wildlife experience – including our selection of best Botswana luxury lodges – but availability is often limited so you need to book in advance.
+There’s a wide choice of Botswana safari and vacation accommodation with a range of cost and prices to match your wildlife experience – including our selection of best Botswana luxury lodges – but availability is often limited so you need to book in advance.

 Botswana safari best time to go